 Transferring to LMU-DSOL

-We welcome students from other law schools who want to join LMU-DSOL!
-Applicants who have completed the equivalent of the first semester of law school that is either approved by the American Bar Association or is state approved (possible in Alabama, California, Massachusetts, Tennessee) may apply to transfer to LMU-DSOL.
+Applicants who have completed the equivalent of the first semester of law school may apply to transfer to Lincoln Memorial University – Duncan School of Law.
+The law school from which you wish to transfer must be either accredited by the American Bar Association or state approved (possible in Alabama, California, Massachusetts, and Tennessee).

 - An application for transfer admission (available as a PDF here – Application for Admission As a Transfer Student – 2015);